Manage your data source - SAP HANA

 All queries to the data source will run using these credentials.
 To learn more about how credentials are stored, see Store encrypted credentials in the cloud.

-After you fill in everything, select Add.
+After you fill in everything, select Create.
 You can now use this data source for scheduled refresh or DirectQuery against an SAP HANA server that is on-premises.
-You see Connection Successful if it succeeded.
+You see Created New data sources if it succeeded.

 Optionally, you can configure the privacy level for your data source.
 This setting controls how data can be combined.
 It's only used for scheduled refresh.
 The privacy-level setting doesn't apply to DirectQuery.
 To learn more about privacy levels for your data source, see Privacy levels (Power Query).